ntthduong/bank-loan-analysis/README.md

 Some key observations from the dashboard include:

-- Good loan and bad loan segmentation provides a clear view of portfolio quality.
+- Good loan and bad loan segmentation provides a clear overview of portfolio quality.
-- Funded amount, amount received, interest rate, and DTI are useful indicators for monitoring loan portfolio performance.
+- Funded amount, amount received, interest rate, and DTI are important indicators for monitoring loan performance.
-- Loan performance varies across borrower characteristics such as employment length, home ownership, loan purpose, and loan grade.
+- Loan performance varies across borrower characteristics such as employment length, home ownership, loan purpose, and grade.
 - Geographic analysis helps identify regional loan distribution patterns.
-- Monthly trend analysis supports monitoring of loan portfolio growth and repayment performance over time.
+- Monthly trend analysis supports monitoring of portfolio growth and repayment performance over time.

 ---

-## 9. What I Practiced
+## 9. Skills Practiced

 Through this project, I practiced:

 - Building an end-to-end Power BI dashboard
-- Designing KPI cards and interactive report pages
+- Creating KPI cards and interactive report pages
 - Cleaning and transforming data using Power Query
 - Creating DAX measures for business KPIs
 - Using slicers and filters to improve dashboard interactivity